 Approval and Validation are two words that most of us aren’t strangers to.
-Why, you ask?
-Because we’re constantly seeking approval and validation, from family, relatives, friends, peers and even strangers!
-This topic has intrigued me for a while and it got me thinking; I realized that we spend our entire lives in the quest for validation without even realizing it.
+Because we’re constantly seeking approval and validation, from family, relatives, friends, peers and even strangers.
+This topic has intrigued me for a while and it got me thinking.
+I realized that we spend our entire lives in the quest for validation without even realizing it.

 Why is social networking so popular?
 Of course there’s the networking part.
-But c’mon, is that really why we put up a status message every nano-second, check-in to every goddamn place we visit and post pictures with duck-faces?
+But is that really why we put up a status message every second of everyday, check-in to every nook and cranny that we visit, and is it why we post a thousand pictures with duck-faces?
 I don’t think so.
 Some people may say that they’re documenting memories.
-Well, in that case why not just buy a good old photo album or save your pictures locked-up in a hard disk somewhere?
+Well, in that case why not just buy a good old photo album or save your pictures on a hard disk. or on the cloud?
 Let’s face it, we do it because we want others to see it.
 We want them to compliment us.
 We seek their approval!

-And this compulsive need for validation cut’s across all walks of life.
-How many times have we heard clichéd dialogues like “Honey, do I look fat?”or “Was I any good?”
-I know, way too many times!
+And this compulsive need for validation cuts across all walks of life.
+How many times have we heard people fishing for compliments with clichés like “Honey, do I look fat?”or “Was I any good?”
+Way too many times!
 Also look at it this way, why would any of us take the time and effort to dress-up and to look good if we didn’t seek approval.
-If we were happy in our own skin, we could just walk around covered in plantain leaves, no?
-Why do we do anything for that matter that has no direct monetary bearing?
+Why do we do anything for that matter?
 The answer is pretty simple.
 We need validation!

 Why do we seek approval/validation?

 Because we don’t trust ourselves to make our own judgments.
-It’s not good enough for us that we are self-satisfied; we need others to corroborate what we believe.
+It’s not good enough for us that we are confident about ourselves; we need others to validate what we believe to be true.
 One has to realize that there’s a very fine line between seeking validation and objectively looking at suggestions/comments and making up your own mind.
-Also, people who are highly self-conscious tend to be bigger approval whores than the rest!
-While most people seek validation because they’re not comfortable in their skin, there are a few who seek validation to justify their actions.
+Also, people who are highly self-conscious tend to be bigger approval-seekers than the rest.
+While most people seek validation because they’re not comfortable in their own skin, there are a few who seek validation to justify their actions.

 Here’s a good read for you from Oprah’s website on the topic of approval.